kraeuterk/DRP-ABM/Rock-Paper-Scissors-README.md

 # HOW IT WORKS

-Rock-Paper-Scissors is a hand game in which players simulatenously make one hand motion (rock, paper, or scissors) and the winner is determined by a set of rules: (i) rock beats scissors, (ii) paper beats rock, and (iii) scissors beats paper.
+Rock-Paper-Scissors is a hand game in which players simultaneously make one hand motion (rock, paper, or scissors) and the winner is determined by a set of rules: (i) rock beats scissors, (ii) paper beats rock, and (iii) scissors beats paper.

 In this ABM, agents move randomly in 2D space and "play" the game locally.
 Each agent is defined to a team -- rock, paper, or scissors.
-In the current model verison, the agents are split evenly among the 3 teams and they move randomly in the environment.
+In the current model version, the agents are split evenly among the 3 teams and they move randomly in the environment.
 If two agents come within some set radius of each other, they "compete" and the losing agent joins the team of the winning agent (e.g., if a "rock" and a "paper" "bump into" each other, then the "rock" agent is transformed into a "paper").
-The game comtinues until all agents are on the same team.
+The game continues until all agents are on the same team.

 # HOW TO USE IT